Kathryn2354/VBA/Readme.md

 <h3>Step 6</h3>

-<p>once you open up the developer tab you will see in the first box of the tab. you need to click on the macros this will take you to window will you can name your macros function.</p>
+<p>Once you open up the developer tab you will see in the first box of the tab. you need to click on the macros this will take you to window will you can name your macros function.</p>

 ![image](https://user-images.githubusercontent.com/96843197/158246914-e0540511-90c7-49e8-8490-ab46966f2ca2.png)
 ![image](https://user-images.githubusercontent.com/96843197/158247018-d67dd170-7ee2-458a-be79-f2755a7942db.png)